smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 **Exception 6:**

-5.2.a Mandatory parameter is invalid in SendLocation request from mobile app
+5.2.a Some of the parameters of "OASISAddress" structure are invalid

-5.2.b SDL responds INVALID_DATA, success:false to mobile app without transferring this request to HMI
+5.2.b SDL cuts off invalid parameter of "OASISAddress" structure and transfers request to HMI without invalid parameter

 **Exception 7:**

-5.3.a Some of requested parameters are not allowed by Policies
+5.3.a "address" parameters is empty

-5.3.b SDL cuts off disallowed by Policies parameters and transfers request to HMI
+5.3.b SDL transfers SendLocation_request to HMI without "address" parameter

-5.3.c SDL transfers received result code from HMI to mobile app with info: "<param_1>, <param_2> parameters are disallowed by Policies"

 **Exception 8:**

-5.4.a Some of requested parameters are disallowed in Policies by user
+5.4.a Mandatory parameter is invalid in SendLocation request from mobile app

-5.4.b SDL cuts off disallowed by user parameters and transfers request to HMI
+5.4.b SDL responds INVALID_DATA, success:false to mobile app without transferring this request to HMI

-5.4.c SDL transfers received result code from HMI with info: "<param_1>, <param_2> are disallowed by user"

 **Exception 9:**

-5.5.a "parameters" field is omitted in Policy Table for SendLocation RPC
+5.5.a Some of requested parameters are not allowed by Policies

-5.5.b SDL transfers request with all valid parameters to HMI
+5.5.b SDL cuts off disallowed by Policies parameters and transfers request to HMI

+5.5.c SDL transfers received result code from HMI to mobile app with info: "<param_1>, <param_2> parameters are disallowed by Policies"

 **Exception 10:**

+5.6.a "parameters" field is omitted in Policy Table for SendLocation RPC

+5.6.b SDL transfers request with all valid parameters to HMI

+**Exception 11:**

-5.6.a All requested paramters are disallowed by Policies
+5.7.a All requested paramters are disallowed by Policies

-5.6.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"
+5.7.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

+**Exception 12:**

+7.1.a SDL received "SAVED" resultCode from HMI

+7.1.b SDL trnasfers "SAVED, success:true" to appID

 > _[Requirement #24](https://github.com/smartdevicelink/sdl_requirements/issues/24) SendLocation to set a location on the head unit_